Spaceway-3

-Spaceway-3 is a communications satellite which was launched in August 2007.
+Spaceway-3 is a communications satellite which was launched on August 14, 2007, at 23:44:00 UTC.
 The third satellite in the Spaceway series, it includes a Ka-band communications payload.
 It is used by Hughes Network Systems to provide broadband Internet Protocol network service.

 History

 In March 2007, shortly after the failure of a Sea Launch rocket launch in January 2007, Hughes Network Systems switched launch of Spaceway-3 from a Zenit-3SL rocket to an Ariane 5 launch vehicle.

 Launch

 Spaceway-3 was launched 14 August 2007 on an Ariane 5 launch vehicle with BSAT-3a.
 It lifted off at 23:44 UTC from ELA-3 of the Centre Spatial Guyanais.
 Five hours and 46 minutes later, signals from the spacecraft were successfully received at a ground station in Hartebeesthoek, South Africa.